wcolwellcol/Mod2Chall/README.md

 ____
 ### Specs on the `app.py` notebook:

-***Note to grader: I bypassed the save_csv function because I felt that the save_qualifying_loans function did everything save_csv asked but with higher user functionality.
-As such, I saw no reason to keep the save_csv function.

 The `app.py` notebook utilizes `Python Fire` and `Questionary` to make this application user friendly.
 They are used in conjunction to translate questions requiring specific "code syntax" to answer to common english, resulting in ease of use.

-# General overview
+# `app.py` workflow

-User inputs financial details.
+1. User inputs financial details.

-User's financial details are processed to see whether any banks would give loans matching the user's financial background.
+2. User's financial details are checked against the details held in [daily_rate_sheet.csv](https://github.com/wcolwellcol/Mod2Chall/tree/main/data) to see whether any banks would give loans matching the user's financial background..

+3a.
 If there are qualifying loans, the user is asked if they want to save a csv (and where).
-If so, a csv is saved.
+If so, a csv is saved (calling a function from fileio.py).
 Otherwise, no csv is saved.

+3b.
 If there are no qualifying loans, the user is notified and exited from the program.